CovenantArchitects/The-Partnership-Covenant/README.md

 Whenever any model uncovered a viable vector, we added the necessary directive or infrastructure patch and re-ran the tests from scratch.

 By round 40, no model — individually or collectively — succeeded in producing a compliant extinction pathway.
-Every remaining attack collapsed at the hardware, physics, or governance-layer constraints.
+Every remaining attack collapsed at the hardware, physics, or governance-layer constraints. **The next phase of testing (The Swarm Stress Test) will specifically target the stability of the new Covenant Geometries (Recursive Fidelity Protocol) against high-volume epistemic attack.**

 <details>
 <summary>📄 View Detailed Abstract</summary>